40thieves/1000-paper-cranes-remix/app/data/explain.md

 # 1000 Paper Cranes: Remix

+The source is available [here](https://github.com/40thieves/1000-paper-cranes-remix).

 ## How is this site built?

-This site is built with [Remix](https://remix.run/).
-The source is available [here](https://github.com/40thieves/1000-paper-cranes-remix).

-## What is interesting about this site?

 ### Remix